Waste anesthetic gas analysis improves health care environment across US southwest

-The ability to produce immediate test results is extremely important.
+The ability to produce immediate test results is extremely important for health and safety.
 When employees have to wait for the results of analysis they find it difficult to relate the results to their everyday work – showing them immediately how dangerous their exposure was has a much greater impact, concludes Staack.

 Want to learn more about FTIR?
 If you’re interested to learn more about our FTIR technologies, download a copy of our free white paper below:

 FTIR TECHNOLOGY GUIDE

 After reading this White Paper you will learn:

 - How is the IR spectrum used for the gas quantification?